Upcoming events

 Register

 Welcome to Science by the Slice!
 We're excited to host this hybrid event.
-We'll meet in in-person at 700 Park Offices Drive, (behind the Boxyard) to hear this month's speaker while we enjoy pizza, but space is limited.
-You can also join live remotely via Sigma Xi's Facebook page if you're unable to make it in person.
+We'll meet either online or in in-person at 700 Park Offices Drive, (behind the Boxyard) to hear this month's speaker while we enjoy pizza, but space is limited.
+Online viewers will join live remotely via Sigma Xi's Facebook page.
 A zoom link will also be sent out to registered attendees.

 About the talk